 Herpesvirus-1 (FHV-1) – Unlike FCV and FPV, herpesvirus-1 only survives on surfaces that are moist.
 Once the surface is dry or the secretions have dried, the virus dies.
 Similar to the other viruses, FHV-1 is spread in saliva, eye discharge and nasal passages.

 FCV, FHV-1 and FPV are all available as attenuated live parenteral, inactivated parenteral, and attenuated live intranasal.

-While certain and rare instances do require that veterinarian need to give vaccines by injection, Dr. Dodds recommends the intranasal for all three of these viruses in the majority of cases.
+While certain and rare instances do require that veterinarian need to give vaccines by injection, W. Jean Dodds recommends the intranasal for all three of these viruses in the majority of cases.
 The intranasal vaccines provide faster and more complete protection.

 Besides these benefits, sarcomas can occur at the vaccine injection site, albeit rarely.

 The most disturbing concern here is that research has shown that parental vaccines against FCV, FHV-1 and FPV may cause chronic kidney disease (CKD) in cats.

 A kidney cell called Crandell Rees Feline Kidney Cell (CRFK) is often used to help grow these feline vaccine viruses.
 Using something like CRFK to grow vaccine cell lines is normal.
 For instance, killed pet influenza vaccines are often produced in hen eggs.